Granola-Team/mina-indexer/README.md

 ## Building the Project

-Binaries for `mina-indexer` can be built by running `nix build` with Flakes enabled (see above).
+Binaries for `mina-indexer` can be built by running `nix build '.?submodules=1'` with Flakes enabled (see above).
 All binaries are output to `./result/bin`

 ## Entering a Development Environment

 You can enter a development environment by running `nix develop` at the command line.
 The development environment for this project takes care of installing all dependencies, compilers, and development tools (this means that you don't even need rustup installed!), including the `rust-analyzer` language server.
 For VSCode, we recommend the `Nix Environment Selector` extension pointed at `shell.nix` to tell your IDE about the installed tools, though you can also use direnv for this same purpose.

+## Running unit tests

+In the nix shell issue the following command to run the unit tests.

+`cargo nextest run`

 ## License (See LICENSE file for full license)